 The examination of the Integrated Course of Histology, Biology, Anatomy and Genetics consists of a written examination with 30 multiple choice questions for each of the module of Histology, Biology, Anatomy and Genetics, whose mark is an integral part of the evaluation of the examination of the teaching.
-Each correct answer corresponds to a score of +1 and the mark is expressed in thirtieths.
 All the contents in syllabus are subject to evaluation.
 The knowledge and ability to understand, the ability to apply knowledge and understanding and the autonomy of judgment will be evaluated.
 The grade earned by the student in each module contributes to the final score in proportion to the credits.
 The final grade will be assigned by the Commission, collectively.
+In the assessment, knowledge and understanding have a weight of 40%, applied knowledge and understanding of 40% and autonomy of judgment of 20%